-Table A-1 Differences between issue C and issue D
+Table A-1 Differences between issue D and issue F

-Change Topics affected Added Cortex-A15 and Cortex-R7 to the processor list.
-About the ARM architectures on page 2-2 Removed ARMulator ISS from document for ARM Compiler 5.0. angel_SWIreason_EnterSVC (0x17) on page 8-10 SYS_HEAPINFO (0x16) on page 8-19 The semihosting interface on page 8-5 Removed DCD 0 for reserved vector.
+Where appropriate: • prefixed Thumb with 16-bit Various topics changed Thumb-2 to 32-bit Thumb • changed Thumb-2EE to ThumbEE.
+Table A-2 Differences between issue C and issue D Change Topics affected Added Cortex-A15 and Cortex-R7 to the processor list.
+About the ARM architectures on page 2-2 Removed ARMulator ISS from document for ARM • angel_SWIreason_EnterSVC (0x17) on page 8-10 Compiler 5.0. • SYS_HEAPINFO (0x16) on page 8-19 • The semihosting interface on page 8-5 Removed DCD 0 for reserved vector.
 Vector table for ARMv6 and earlier, ARMv7-A and ARMv7-R profiles on page 6-6 Added ARM Glossary to other information.
 Chapter 1 Conventions and feedback